Bids as of 9:30 a.m. Pacific time; subject to change.

 Slaughter lambs were steady to $9 higher, instances $20-40 higher at New Holland, Pa.
 Slaughter ewes were mostly steady to $4 higher.

 Alfalfa for domestic and export steady to $5 higher in a light test.
 Trade remains slow.
 Demand light to moderate as the feed supply in the trade area was abundant in the Columbia Basin.

 Bids for U.S. 1 Soft White Wheat delivered to Portland in unit trains or barges during September were 10 to 19.50 cents per bushel lower, from $6.39-6.80, mostly $6.6175.

-Asking prices for next week are 3 cents higher for Jumbo, 5 cents higher for Extra Large, 8 cents higher for Large and unchanged for Medium and Small.
+Benchmark prices are steady.
+Asking prices for next week are 1 cent lower on Jumbo, 6 cents higher for Extra Large, 8 cents higher for Large and 14 cents higher for Medium and Small.

 Yearling feeder cattle sold fully steady to $3 higher.
 Yearling supplies remain tight in most areas and values remain constant.

 Feeder steers steady to firm.
 Stocker and feeder heifers steady to weak.
 Trade active with good demand at the Toppenish Livestock Auction, Moses Lake, Wash.